What is Sleep Apnoea?

 Central apnoea.
 The cessation or decrease in nasal-buccal airflow is accompanied by a pause or reduction in respiratory muscle activity due to a decline in the activity of the brain’s respiratory centre.

 Mixed apnoea.
-The apnoea or hypopnoea is initially central and subsequently obstructive.
+The apnoea is initially central and subsequently obstructive.

-When it comes to SAHS, the condition predominantly involves hypopnoea and obstructive apnoea.
-Central apnoea is less common and may appear in a physiological form when awakening from sleep in people with no syndrome, but it may be pathological in patients with central nervous system (CNS) disorders or heart diseases that affect their control over their breathing.
+When it comes to obstructive sleep apnoea (OSA), the condition predominantly involves hypopnoea and obstructive apnoea.
+Central apnoea is less common and may appear in a physiological form when transitioning to sleep in healthy people, but it may be pathological in patients with Central Nervous System (CNS) disorders or heart diseases that affect their control over their breathing.

 Sleep Apnoea cycle

-The sequence of events that occur throughout the night in patients with SAHS gives rise to a series of pathophysiological changes which are responsible for the main symptoms associated with the illness.
+The sequence of events that occur throughout the night in patients with obstructive sleep apnea gives rise to a series of pathophysiological changes which are responsible for the main symptoms associated with the illness.

-The latest findings indicate that hypoxic (lack of oxygen)–reoxygenation phenomena secondary to apnoea–hypopnoea phenomena and their termination are responsible for the appearance of oxidative stress (cell ageing and damage), free radicals, the release of inflammatory substances and cell death phenomena (apoptosis).
+Current evidence shows that hypoxia-reoxygenation phenomena (oxygen deprivation and reoxygenation), secondary to apnea-hypopnea events and their termination, are responsible for oxidative stress (cell aging and damage), the release of inflammatory products, and cell death (apoptosis).

-Repeated transient arousals, on the other hand, are responsible for sleep fragmentation, which determines most of the neuropsychiatric symptoms such as daytime sleepiness and cognitive disorders.
+Furthermore, repeated transient awakenings are responsible for sleep fragmentation, which accounts for most neuropsychiatric manifestations, such as daytime sleepiness and cognitive disorders.

 How many people are affected by Sleep Apnoea?

-Its prevalence among the adult population is around 2–5% and this increases with age.
-It is 2–3 times more common in men than women, although the number of women affected rises significantly after menopause.
+Its prevalence among the adult population is around 6–13% and this increases with age.
+It is two to three times more common in men than in women, although the number of women affected increases significantly after menopause.

-Around 2 million people in Spain have SAHS, yet less than 10% of those affected are diagnosed and treated correctly.
+Around two million people in Spain have obstructive sleep apnea, although less than 10% of those affected are correctly diagnosed and treated.

 Substantiated information by: